RealTschoegl/stock_app/README.md

 - [x] Make StockBot image for /index

-- [ ] Hook up stock.rb company_data hash to relevant data sources.
+- [x] Hook up stock.rb company_data hash to relevant data sources.

-- [ ] Send stock model data to the Picker controller
+- [x] Send stock model data to the Picker controller

-- [ ] Create a user input page layout on /picker
+- [x] Create a user input page layout on /picker

-- [ ] Create a user input question on /picker
+- [x] Create a user input question on /picker

-- [ ] Make a CakeMix module that reruns the stock data
+- [x] Make a CakeMix module that reruns the stock data

-- [ ] Send /picker data to /results controller
+- [x] Send /picker data to /results controller

-- [ ] Design the /results view page
+- [x] Design the /results view page

-- [ ] Create a page view for the finished stock prices on /results
+- [x] Create a page view for the finished stock prices on /results

-- [ ] Send the finalized stock values to the /results view
+- [x] Send the finalized stock values to the /results view

+- [ ] Complete commenting for existing code

+- [ ] Add testing unit for module methods

+- [ ] Improve responsiveness of application views